eumel8/wallabag-checklinks/README.md

 ## tipps & tricks

-* wallabag-checklinks is limited to 10.000 entries
+* wallabag-checklinks now uses pagination to fetch all entries without limit (previously limited to 10,000 entries)
 * your weblinks will exposed if the Github repo is public, be careful.
 Use private repo or use wallabag-checklinks locally, look at the [release page](https://github.com/eumel8/wallabag-checklinks/releases) for binaries.

 ## credits